-Named one of the best boutique hotels in Chicago by Time Out, this family-run establishment makes you feel like a local before you even arrive with their welcome email giving you the 411 on what to do and where to go.
-With 25 luxe and modern one-, two- and three-bedroom suites boasting amenities like full kitchens and laundry, you’ll be feeling like you’re at home away from home.
+Guesthouse hotel (Andersonville) – named one of the best boutique hotels in Chicago by Time Out, this family-run establishment makes you feel like a local before you even arrive with their welcome email giving you the 411 on what to do and where to go.
+With 25 luxe and modern one-, two-, and three-bedroom suites boasting amenities like full kitchens and laundry, you’ll be feeling like you’re at home away from home.
 If in-house afternoon tea at a posh getaway from the tourist sites downtown sounds like your cup of tea, the Guesthouse hotel in Andersonville will not disappoint.

-If you want to be in the center of the action, then this charming guesthouse in the heart of Boystown is second to none!
+Villa Toscana (Boystown) – if you want to be in the center of the action, then this charming guesthouse in the heart of Boystown is second to none!
 Built in 1892, this Victorian structure boasts old world European charm as each room is tastefully adorned in a different style from French to Moroccan.
 At the same time, the inn has all the expected modern amenities such as complimentary wireless Internet and continental self-service breakfast.
-The Villa can accommodate anyone from a couple to a large group.
+The Villa can accommodate guests from a couple to a large group.
 However, you must reserve well in advance as it sells out quickly, especially during peak times like the Pride celebration and Market Days.

-Let your inner baseball fan out and stay in the heart of the action at this Wrigleyville hostel.
+Wrigley Hostel (Wrigley) – let your inner baseball fan out and stay in the heart of the action at this Wrigleyville hostel.
 There’s no better place to meet new people and take part in daily social events such as bar crawls, movie nights, and comedy nights.
-Choose from a private room to an 8-bed dorm style room with bight colors and hardwood floors.
+Choose accommodations from a private room to an eight-bed dorm-style room with bright colors and hardwood floors.
 Enjoy all the amenities such as secure guest lockers, free Wifi, and complimentary breakfast.
 Whip up your favorite dish in the fully equipped kitchen and lounge on the outdoor patio and grill.
 If the weather isn’t ideal hang out in the game room or check out the latest happenings in the computer room and library.

 There are many sites for apartment rentals in Chicago, with AirBnB probably being one of the most popular.
 Prices are generally comparable to budget hotels, especially if you’re willing to get a room in a shared apartment.